femboyfin/dbdideas/survivor_perks.md

 ## [Hope](<https://deadbydaylight.wiki.gg/wiki/Hope>) 😷

 - Visual indicator on players that have the perk active
-  - Allows the killer to identify tha it's in play.
+  - Allows the killer to identify that it's in play.
 - Deactivates for **30 seconds** after losing a Health state
   - Enables the killer to reasonably take the risk of chasing a Hope user, similar to Finesse, and makes it realistic to continue chasing after getting your first hit.
 Also incentivizes attacking the Hope user with ranged and high mobility powers.